-The Chief of the Personnel Department informed them that the Director-General had rejected their appeals, and those are the decisions they impugn.
+The Director-General rejected their appeals by decisions he told them to regard as final, and those are the decisions they impugn.

 Joinder

 17. Complaints against a single organisation may be taken together provided the substance of the claims and the facts they rest on are the same.